NFTIsland/Etiquette_Application/README.md

 # Etiquette_Application
 #### :ticket: Ticket System Using NFT for Fair and Transparent Transactions
+**This project is the result of the 2022 Hanium Mentoring Contest.**

 ### :mega: Purpose of planning this project
 :arrow_forward: There is a need for a system to resolve consumers' complaints about ticket refund fees and to prevent fraudulent damage that may occur during transactions by presenting transparency in transaction details.